Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S List Type Dot-Dot Expressions.md

 ## Usage Examples

-If only `init` component is given, such an expression evaluates to an infinite list.
+If only `init` component is given, it evaluates to an infinite list.
 Consecutive elements differ by one unit.

 ```Clean